joffrey-bion/rol-automizer/README.md

 You can run the program using docker with the following command:

 ```
-docker run -it -u YOUR_USERNAME hildan/rol-automizer [OPTIONS]
+docker run -it hildan/rol-automizer -u YOUR_USERNAME [OPTIONS]
 ```

+You will be prompted for your password, unless the `ROL_PASSWORD` environment variable is defined.
+You can also provide your username as the `ROL_USERNAME` environment variable if you don't want to type it on the command line.

 Here are the program options: